 The Science of Energy

-Energy is the basic entity that is a base of all, as of Energy doesn’t require a base.
-When energy exists even after the destruction of Universe.
-Science named it, the Dark Energy responsible for the destruction and Vacuum Energy which creates a universe.
-An energy that exists even after the destruction and before creation is called ZeroEnergy or Sacred Energy.
-Scriptures like Devi Bhagwata Purana, four Vedas consider Kali as Dark energy which dissolute complete universe along with time.
+Energy is the basic entity that is a base of all, as Energy doesn’t require a base.
+When energy exists even after the destruction of the Universe.
+Science named it, the Dark Energy responsible for the expansion and creation of the Universe.
+The energy that exists even after the destruction and before creation is called ZeroEnergy or Sacred Energy.
+Scriptures like Devi Bhagvata Purana, four Vedas consider Kali as Dark energy which dissolute complete universe along with time.
 Lalita gives birth to the universe in the form of a cosmic egg which manifested universe.
 Ultimately, Adi Shakti herself is the Zero Energy which exists even after the destruction of the universe and before its creation.

 Evidence in Vedas and other religious texts

 One of the earliest evidence of reverence for the feminine aspect of God in Hindu Dharma appears in chapter 10.125 of the Rig Veda, also called the Devi Suktam hymn

 I am the Queen, the gatherer-up of treasures, most thoughtful, first of those who merit worship.

 Thus gods have established me in many places with many homes to enter and abide in.

 Through me alone all eat the food that feeds them, – each man who sees, breathes, hears the word outspoken.